Create strong passwords

 Cyber criminals use sophisticated tools that can rapidly decipher passwords.

-Avoid creating passwords that use:
+Avoid creating passwords using:

 Dictionary words in any language.